Aamir-Ahmed10/Medical-Appointment-No-Show-Analysis/README.md

 - **Health/social flags**: `Scholarship` (welfare program enrollment), `Hipertension`, `Diabetes`, `Alcoholism`, `Handcap`
 - **Reminders**: `SMS_received`
 - **Target**: `No-show` (`Yes` = patient missed the appointment, `No` = patient showed up)

+**Time period covered**: appointments run from **April 29, 2016 to June 8, 2016** (the vast majority — 80,836 of 110,521 — fall in May 2016, which is also why the original Kaggle file is named `KaggleV2-May-2016.csv`).
+Booking dates (`ScheduledDay`) go back as far as November 10, 2015, since some appointments were scheduled months in advance.

 ---